tmthrgd/jQuery-Page-Peel/readme.txt

 Adds a page peel affect to the top right corner of the page using only jQuery no buggy, hard to customize flash!

-Based on [Simple Page Peel Effect with jQuery & CSS](http://www.sohtanaka.com/web-design/simple-page-peel-effect-with-jquery-css/ "") by Soh Tanaka.
+Based on [Simple Page Peel Effect with jQuery & CSS (Archive)](http://web.archive.org/web/20110423063645/http://www.sohtanaka.com/web-design/simple-page-peel-effect-with-jquery-css/ "") by Soh Tanaka.

 == Installation ==